intituta/piscine_python_data_science/README.md

   Intro to Python: Syntax and Semantics\
   &emsp;&emsp; Summary: Today we will help you acquire basic knowledge of the syntax and semantics of Python.\
 }

+Module 02 – Piscine Python for Data Science {\
+  Intro to Python: OOP skills\
+  &emsp;&emsp; Summary: Today we will help you acquire a basic knowledge of the OOP approach in Python.\
+}